My Heart isn't made for breaking

 "Hmm..." he hummed.
 "Oh, Draco, you finally came."
 He smiled widely and – still half asleep - made to hug Draco.
 But he was stopped in his tracks by a hand pushing on his chest.

 "Don't, Potter."
 An awkward silence stretched.
 "You just don't want to get it, do you?
 We're through.
 You were a good pass-time and a fun lay and yes, I enjoyed myself.
 Now, pull yourself together and get over it.
 Lot's of people break up every day and they move on, too.
 Just get out and don't bother speaking to me again, you got me?"
 Draco saw Harry's expression crumble.
 Now he looked just as lost and abandoned as he had these past days.
 He wanted to slap Harry out of his stupor, he should be moving on!
 But he had to force himself not to care.
 He couldn't afford to let his feelings out, or he would definitely choose Harry and a torturous death over no Harry and a longer life.

 "I just really wanted to know why, Draco.
 I don't understand and I need to know.
-But you obviously find me too annoying..."
-When no answer came, he continued "...so I'll leave.
+But ..."
+When no answer came, he continued "...you obviously find me too annoying, so I'll leave.
 But know this, Draco..."
 Now his voice cracked and tears dripped from his chin onto the soft bedding "I love you."
-He whispered.
+He whispered and gently touched his hand to Draco's cheek.
 "And I'll never let go."
-With that he stumbled out of the Slytherin dorms and ran blindly up to the Astronomy tower to sob his heart out.
+With that he pulled his hand back, stumbled out of the Slytherin dorms and ran blindly up to the Astronomy tower to sob his heart out.